 Frank Tournour has been certified as a matrimonial law lawyer by the New Jersey Supreme Court’s Board on Attorney Certification – a designation only conferred upon lawyers who have demonstrated sufficient levels of experience, knowledge, and skill in the practice of matrimonial law.
 Many attorneys practice in New Jersey, but fewer than 3% of active New Jersey attorneys hold any type of board certification.

 Aren’t Prenuptial Agreements Only For The Very Wealthy?

 The idea that prenuptial agreements are beneficial only to wealthy individuals is a common misconception.
-Many times, people who have managed to set aside some money before their marriage are just as concerned about their finances as people who are well off.
 In general, you should consider hiring a prenuptial attorney if you:

 - Are the full or partial owner of a business

 - Possess assets such as a car, home, stocks, or pension

 - Have or plan to pursue a lucrative career, such as in medicine